Sub-goal 2: Economic equality

 Gender disparities in wages and working conditions are also reflected in lower pensions.
 According to the Swedish Pensions Agency, women's average pension amounts to 17,000 SEK per month, while men's average pension is 24,200 SEK.
 This means that the pension gap is 30 percent.

 The tax reforms of the past twenty years have contributed to increased income disparities.
-The abolition of the high-income tax in 2020 resulted in a larger tax cut for men than for women.
+For example, the abolition of the high-income tax in 2020 resulted in a larger tax cut for men than for women.
 Another example is job tax deductions, which contribute to income disparities between women and men.

 Harder for foreign-born women and women with disabilities